 19 June has been chosen to celebrate the Sickle Cell Day.
 Sickle Cell Disease affects many people in sub-Saharan Africa, but research into its management and cure is grossly underfunded.

 Lillian passed when I was 10 years old.
 She might have been a year or two older.
 It was my first year in secondary school and my first time of becoming acquainted with what ailed her.
 Days before she passed, Lillian came to school very early in the morning after being absent from classes for an extended period.
-She dropped her bag on her desk and walked towards mine.
+She dropped her bag on her desk and walked towards where I was seated.

 “Chika, could you please massage my elbows?”

 I set to work after Lillian showed me how she wanted it done; palm straightened out and rubbed up and down her upturned elbows.
-As we talked, pupils shaped and colored like palm nut and swimming in yellow fluid looked on as my rough palms tried to carefully rub her delicate skin.
-When her elbows appeared to hurt much from the massage, Lillian’s yellow palms grabbed on to the desk.
+As we talked, pupils shaped and colored like ripe palm nut, set in the yellow fluid that is her sclera looked on as my rough palms tried to carefully rub her delicate skin.
+When her elbow appeared to hurt much from the massage, Lillian’s yellow palms grabbed on to the desk.
 But she never asked that I take it easy.
 Her silence was that of someone used to pain, pain that made no sense, pain that must be endured, pain that meant being alive.
-I was split between rubbing hard and not so hard, I wanted to rub hard, so hard as to rub away the pain and the disease from Lillian forever, but a look at her protruding spleen and belly, reminded me of the fragility of my patient.
+I was split between rubbing hard and not so hard, I wanted to rub hard, so hard as to rub away the pain and the disease from Lillian forever, but a look at her protruding spleen and belly reminded me of the fragility of my classmate.

 A cane wielding teacher entered the classroom and asked why we were not lined up at the assembly ground with our mates.